 PSEO OPTIONS AT PERPICH

-PSEO is a program that allows 10th-, 11th- and 12th-grade students to earn both high school and college credits while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
+Postsecondary Enrollment Options (PSEO) is a program that allows 10th, 11th, and 12th grade students to earn both high school and college credit while still in high school, through enrollment in and successful completion of college nonsectarian courses at eligible participating postsecondary institutions.

 Schools must provide information to all students in grades 8-11 and their families by March 1, every year.
 Students must notify their school by May 30 if they want to participate in PSEO for the following school year.
 For current information about the PSEO program, visit the Minnesota Department of Education’s Postsecondary Enrollment Options (PSEO) webpage.